CsJ0oe/ia-if243-Go/GO/README.txt

-myPlayer.py:
+alphabetaPlayer.py: (Reference implementation viewed in class)
 	# Techniques used:
 	TODO: évoquez comment vous avez décidé d'utiliser telle ou telle technique
 		- Minimax algorithm
 		- Alpha-Beta pruning
-		- iterative deepening
+		- iterative deepening (max_time = 7.4 sec)
-		- Transposition table
+		- Transposition table (unlimited size)
 	# Heuristique
-	TODO: décrivez l'heuristique codée
+		we didn't have a clear idea how to implement this, and online resource are complicated (research papers), so we tried a simple evaluation using score, piece positions and liberties.

 mctsPlayer.py:
-	Monte Carlo Tree Search:
-	we started with this algorithm because we didn't have a clear idea how to implement the evaluation function, but the implementation of Goban.py wasn't fast enough to run multiple simulation (300 simulation in 7.4 seconds, but we needed 1000 at least to make a good move), so we dropped this idea, and we ended up with the above implementation of alpha-beta (myPlayer.py)
+	Monte Carlo Tree Search: (inspired by Deep Learning and the Game of Go by Max Pumperla Kevin Ferguson) we started with this algorithm because we didn't have a clear idea how to implement the evaluation function, but the implementation of Goban.py wasn't fast enough to run multiple simulation (500-1000 simulation in 7.4 seconds, but we needed 2000 at least to make a good move).

+myPlayer.py:
+	Just a copy of mctsPlayer.py for the AI Tournament